wbelayne21/-Neural_Network_Charity_Analysis/README.md

 - Attempt 1 - 43.7%
 - Attempt 2 - 46.6%
 - Attempt 3 - 46.7%
-#### Summary: Summarize the overall results of the deep learning model.
-Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.
+#### Summary:

 Altough the desired performance level was not achieved, we learned that changing activation functions, adding more neurons and layers as well as epochs improves optimization.
 A recommendation would be to try optimizers other than 'adam' and see if that makes a significant difference.
+**Addionally, we could use RandomForest Classifier as it is faster, more robust and scalable than deep learning and achievs similar performace.
+Another suggestion is to use SVM model which would yield similar predictive yield.

 Attempt 1
 ![1](https://user-images.githubusercontent.com/92958091/161800911-271c108c-b4be-4823-b053-2108c84ebbb8.png)